-nl Data allocation: in a generalized block-row distribution the number of indices belonging to the current process.
+- nl Data allocation: in a generalized block-row distribution the number of indices belonging to the current process.

 Scope:local.

 Type:optional.

 Intent: in.

 Specified as: an integer value.
 May be specified together with vl.

-repl Data allocation: build a replicated index space (i.e. all processes own all indices).
+- repl Data allocation: build a replicated index space (i.e. all processes own all indices).

 Scope:global.

 Type:optional.

 Intent: in.

 Specified as: the logical value .true.

-globalcheck Data allocation: do global checks on the local index lists v1 Scope:global.
+- globalcheck Data allocation: do global checks on the local index lists vl Scope:global.
 Type:optional.
 Intent: in.
 Specified as: a logical value, default: .true.

-${\bf desc_a}$ the communication descriptor.
+- lidx Data allocation: the set of local indices lidx(1:nl) to be assigned to the global indices vl.
 Scope:local.
+Type:optional.
+Intent: in.
+Specified as: an integer array.

+desc_a the communication descriptor.
+Scope:local.
 Type:required.
 Intent: out.
 Specified as: a structured data of type psb_desc_type.

+info Error code.
 Scope: local Type: required Intent: out.
 An integer value; 0 means no error has been detected.